-This article delves into the definition of attention, attention problems that exist and activities to work on attention.
+This article delves into the definition of attention, attention problems that exist and the activities to work on attention.

 Definition of attention: What is attention?